-Capsule Course Outline: This research seminar covers current research at the intersection of strategic management, psychology, sociology, and family firms.
-A particular focus is put on research on the role of CEOs.
-Students will discuss and reflect upon questions such as “How do social and individual identities of leaders affect decisions?”, “Are family CEOs superior performers?”, “What is the influence of greed on CEOs?”, or “Are founder CEOs more overconfident than professional CEOs?” and “What is the social context of firm ownership?”.
-This is an advanced course to be taken towards the master’s end in preparation for the master thesis.
+Course Outline: This quantitative research seminar covers current research at the intersection of strategic leadership and family firms.
+Guided by recent scientific findings, students will reflect upon how organizational leaders and their needs, values, and dispositions, their biases, blinders, egos, aptitudes, experiences, and fatigue affect firm outcomes, upon the idiosyncrasies of founder and family firms, and upon how these idiosyncrasies, in turn, affect (and are affected by) firms’ strategic leadership.
+This is an advanced quantitative course to be taken towards the master’s end in preparation for the master thesis.
 It demands a high level of involvement and contribution.
-Please, do read the syllabus very carefully before the beginning of the course.
+Please, do read this syllabus and all articles very carefully before the beginning of the course.

 Secretary: Gabriele Schleicher, Email: gabriele.schleicher uni-mannheim.de

 Objectives: The goal of the course is twofold.
 First, it is designed to help participants gain access to the main topics and theories in strategic leadership and family firm research.
 We will read and discuss 14 seminal articles and simulate an academic conference in class.
 This familiarizes participants with the state-of-the-art research, its designs & methods, and the respective current academic debate & practice.
 The second goal of the course is to familiarize students with the core techniques of quantitative scientific work in business studies.
 This includes developing a research idea, evaluating its contribution, obtaining data, performing analyses using STATA, and reporting results in article and presentation format.
 Students will learn to use statistical software.
 Overall, the course prepares students for writing a master’s thesis at our chair.